VA Loans Cheaper Than FHA, Conventional

 Created as part of the Servicemen’s Readjustment Act of 1944, the program was meant to reduce “to the greatest extent possible” the sociological and economic problems of millions of post-war men and women who had served in the United States Armed Forces.

-The VA loan program was meant to be an alternative to a cash bonus; one which would not only be less expensive to the U.S. government, but one which would also better serve the needs of U.S. veterans who had not had a chance to establish a credit rating as their non-veteran counterparts had been able to do.
+The VA loan program was meant to be an alternative to a cash bonus; one which would not only be less expensive to the U.S. government, but one which would also better served the needs of U.S. veterans who had not had a chance to establish a credit rating as their non-veteran counterparts had been able to do.

 The VA mortgage program continues today and is wildly popular.